spryker/devvm/README.md

 ## Troubleshooting

-### NFS exports are not supported on encprypted filesystems (Linux)
-`nfs-kernel-server` can not be used to share folders on encrypted filesystem in Linux.
-There is no workaround known yet.
-Spryker code must be placed on non-encrypted filesystem in order to allow sharing folders with Vagrant using NFS.

 ### Error on box image download
 If you get an error on downloading `debian83.box` image file, then go to https://github.com/korekontrol/packer-debian8/releases/download/ci-9/debian83.box